 Who Should Choose Tabnine

 Tabnine is the right choice for privacy-conscious developers and enterprises with strict data governance requirements.
-If you work in healthcare, finance, or defense where code security is paramount, Tabnine’s on-premises option may be your only viable choice.
-The team training features also make it valuable for large development teams with established coding standards.
+In healthcare, finance, or defense, the on-premises option may be the only viable AI coding assistant.
+Team training also makes it valuable for large development teams with established coding standards.

 Amazon Q Developer: AI Assistance for AWS Workflows